muratk3n/thirdwave/en/2021/03/power-of-nations-beckley.md

 By standard indicators, China looked like a superpower in the nineteenth and early twentieth centuries.
-It had the largest GDP and military in the world un- til the 1890s, and the second largest GDP and military until the 1930s.
-56 During this time, however, China suffered a “century of humiliation” in which it lost significant territory and most of its sovereign rights, aghting at least a dozen wars on its home soil — and losing every single one of them...
+It had the largest GDP and military in the world until the 1890s, and the second largest GDP and military until the 1930s.
+During this time, however, China suffered a “century of humiliation” in which it lost significant territory and most of its sovereign rights, fighting at least a dozen wars on its home soil — and losing every single one of them...

 Clearly, Britain was more powerful than China during the Opium Wars.
 This fact, however, is not captured by standard gross metrics:
-China’s GDP and de- fense budget were more than twice the size of Britain’s, and China’s army of 800,000 troops dwarfed the 7,000-troop force that Britain sent to China to fight the wars.
+China’s GDP and defense budget were more than twice the size of Britain’s, and China’s army of 800,000 troops dwarfed the 7,000-troop force that Britain sent to China to fight the wars.

-China’s weakness is apparent only when costs are taken into account.
-Fig- ure 1 provides a first-cut assessment and hints at what more detailed research makes clear: China suffered from greater production, welfare, and security costs than Britain and thus had fewer resources to draw on in their many disputes.
+China’s weakness is apparent only when costs are taken into account...
+China suffered from greater production, welfare, and security costs than Britain and thus had fewer resources to draw on in their many disputes.
 Whereas Britain comes out far ahead of China when power is measured by my proxy for net resources (GDP x GDP per capita), Britain never overtook China in terms of GDP.
-Moreover, CINC suggests, nonsensically, that China and Britain were equally matched in the mid-nineteenth century and that China surpassed Britain in power in 1907, ave years before the Chinese government collapsed.
+Moreover, CINC suggests, nonsensically, that China and Britain were equally matched in the mid-nineteenth century and that China surpassed Britain in power in 1907, five years before the Chinese government collapsed.

 <a name='chinajapan'/>